Rockies vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 - The Rockies have been victorious in 37, or 42%, of the 88 contests they have been chosen as underdogs in this season.

-- Colorado has a record of 26-47 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.
+- Colorado has entered 78 games this season as the underdog by +110 or more and is 29-49 in those contests.

-- The moneyline set for this matchup implies the Rockies have a 45.5% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rockies have a 47.6% chance of walking away with the win.

-- Colorado's games have gone over the total in 41 of its 99 chances.
+- So far this season, Colorado and its opponents have hit the over in 41 of its 99 games with a total.

-- The Rockies have an against the spread record of 12-8-0 in 20 games with a line this season.
+- In 20 games with a line this season, the Rockies have a mark of 12-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!